 The jar has a 32-ounce capacity, which is a good size for blending a single-serve smoothie or a batch of something like dip or dressing.

 It comes with a 32-ounce beaker that you can use for blending.
 The manual doesn't say if it's dishwasher-safe.

 There are two sharp, non-removable blades.
 The blending shaft is dishwasher-safe, unlike the Cuisinart Smart Stick Two-Speed Hand Blender's.

 This blender doesn't come with a lid for its beaker.

+It comes with a power cable and adapter for charging.
+According to the manual, it takes about 2.5 hours to charge fully, and a full battery provides 20 minutes worth of blending.
+You can't use the blender while it's charging.
 To verify the battery life, we ran the blender continuously at maximum speed in a beaker full of water.
-We measured 14.5 minutes of blending before the battery died, but it seems to run out much more quickly when processing almonds.
-We also experienced an issue where we expected the blender to have a full charge, and it was only able to blend for a few minutes before requiring another charge, but this issue may be limited to our unit.
-In general, though, battery performance can vary with real-life use, so your experience may be different.
+We measured 14.5 minutes of blending before the battery died.
+However, the manual warns that battery life depends on what you're blending, and the blender did seem to run out of power much more quickly when used to make nut butter.
+We also experienced an issue where we expected the blender would be fully charged, and it could only blend for a few minutes before requiring another charge.
+That might be limited to our unit, and in general, battery performance tends to vary.

 The Cuisinart Smart Stick Cordless has a safety feature that requires you to press the power button and the unlock button at the same time to start blending, similar to the Cuisinart Smart Stick Two-Speed Hand Blender.
 There are also five speed settings that you can select with a switch near the power button.
 There's a strip of blue LED lights above it that light up one by one as you increase the speed and an LED battery indicator bar above that.
 On the other side, there's also a button that you need to push to detach the blending shaft from the base.